-Now that children as young as 5 are eligible to receive the Pfizer COVID-19 vaccine, many parents and guardians have questions.
+Now that children as young as 6 months old are eligible to receive the Pfizer and Moderna COVID-19 vaccines, many parents and guardians have questions.

 As a mother of three children, Margaret Day, MD, understands the need for information.
 And with her background as a family medicine doctor and vaccine expert, she can share the answers.

 Yes.
 "The vaccines for COVID-19 time and time again show excellent safety profiles, including the data for children," Day said.